muyuhuatang/muyuhuatang/README.md

 - 👋 Hi, I’m Fan Huang
 - 👀 I’m interested in AI/ML/NLP
-- 🌱 I’m currently learning CS PhD in SMU, Singapore
+- 🌱 I’m currently learning Informatics PhD in Indiana University Bloomington, United States
 - 💞️ I’m looking to collaborate on XAI related projects
-- 📫 How to reach me fanhuang.2021@csphd.smu.edu.sg
+- 📫 How to reach me fhuang181@gmail.com

 <!---
 muyuhuatang/muyuhuatang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.